Interactions-controlled magnetotransport in two-dimensional massless-massive fermion mixtures: Introduction

+Recently, it has been experimentally shown that HgTe-based QWs demonstrate a $T^2$-scaled conductivity at low temperatures~\cite{PhysRevLett.134.196303}.
+This temperature behavior was associated with the interaction-induced correction to the Drude conductivity of degenerate Dirac electrons with a linear dispersion even being single-band.
+The theory of electron-electron interaction-induced correction to conductivity supports these experimental findings~\cite{PhysRevLett.134.196303, lnn9-blkj}.

-In this paper, we consider an exposed to magnetic field HgTe-based QW hosting the carriers of charge of the same type but different dispersions: the holes with finite (and large) effective mass, which we will refer to as \textit{heavy holes}, and the Dirac holes.
-These two kinds of holes coexist at certain QW width near 6 nm: in addition to the Dirac holes with the spectrum starting in $\Gamma$-point of the Brillouin zone, there also exist heavy holes in the neighboring valleys.
-We will show that their interaction will result in the magnetic field-dependent contribution to resistivity.
-Thus, we will study interaction-induced magnetoresistivity, where the interaction is due to the mutual presence of `free' and Dirac particles.
+Current paper aims at an extension of this theory considering an exposed to magnetic field HgTe-based QW hosting the carriers of charge possessing the energy dispersion depicted in Fig.~\ref{Fig1}.
+It consists of Dirac massless electrons and holes sector accompanied with the hole valleys with a massive dispersion (in HgTe structures, the massive hole mass is $m\approx0.15m_e$ with $m_e$ the free electron mass).
+Such a spectrum is typical for HgTe QW structures with two kinds of holes coexisting at certain QW width near 6~nm.
+Then, in addition to the Dirac holes with the spectrum centered at the $\Gamma$-point of the Brillouin zone, there also exist massive holes in the neighboring valleys.
+Below we analyze the effect of interparticle interaction to the magentoconductivity, magnetoresistivity, and the Hall effect in such structures.
+We demonstrate that the interparticle interaction between massless electrons (or massless holes) produce the temperature and magnetic field corrections to the magnetoconductivity but no corrections to the magnetoresistivity.
+In contrast, the nonzero corrections to magnetoresistivity is produced by the interaction between massless and massive holes.
+Thus, we explore the interaction-induced magnetoresistivity, where the interaction is due to the mutual presence of the particles with nonrelativistic and quasirelativistic spectra.